kevinsuh/toki/README.md

 <a name="development"/>
 ## Development
 As mentioned above, Toki comes with a production bot and a development bot by default.
 You can name your development bot whatever you want.
-Our production bot is named `toki` and our development bot is named `dev_toki`.
+For reference, our production bot is named `toki` and our development bot is named `dev_toki`.

-Actual development is done in `/src` directory, and its changes are compiled into a mirror directory in the `/build` directory for deployment.
-Toki comes with the scripts `npm run watch-css` and `npm run watch-babel` to run in the background and compile a file from `/src` to `build` everytime you save changes.
+Actual development is done inside the `/src` directory, and its changes are compiled into the `/build` directory for deployment.
+Toki comes with the scripts `npm run watch-css` and `npm run watch-babel` to run in the background and compile a file from `/src` into its mirror location in `/build` each time you save a change.
 This allows us to use ES6 and SCSS while developing.

 <a name="running-production"/>
 ## Running on Production